MicrosoftDocs/sql-docs/docs/relational-databases/backup-restore/sql-server-vss-writer-backup-guide.md

     - VSS_BS_WRITER_SUPPORTS_RESTORE_WITH_MOVE – supports restore "with move"
     - VSS_BS_COPY – supports "copy-only" backup option.
 - Component Level Information
-This contains component level specific information provided by the SQL writer.
+This contains component level-specific information provided by the SQL writer.
    - **Type** - VSS_CT_FILEGROUP
    - **Name**  - name of the component (database name)
    - **Logical path** – of the server instance (Will be in the form of "server\instance-name" for named instances and "server" for default instance.)